xescugc/webrtc-rails/README.md

 1. **DONE** WebRTC between 2 peers
 2. **DONE** Clean the webpage of unneeded menus, just the Home page and a page to call
-3. Add a chat module (with NodeJs, latter can be improved to be with arbitrary data with RTCDataChannel)
+3. **DONE** Add a chat module (with NodeJs, latter can be improved to be with arbitrary data with RTCDataChannel)
 4. Ability to create your own rooms with diferets names, and to setup an user name (for the Chat)
 5. Ability to activate and desactivate Video or Audio, and reactivate them
 6. Room with more than 2 people